PureStream/Runesmith/README.md

 * Relics (1/?)
 * Energy Orb (wip)
 ## Installation
-Head over to this steam workshop page and subscribe.
+Head over to this steam workshop page and subscribe (<https://steamcommunity.com/sharedfiles/filedetails/?id=1633549612>).
 You need ModTheSpire and BaseMod installed.

-You can also download the .jar file directly from (<https://github.com/PureStream/Runesmith/releases/tag/v0.1.2>) and put it in your mods folder.
+You can also download the .jar file directly from (<https://github.com/PureStream/Runesmith/releases>) and put it in your mods folder.